 - a freezing order is designed to restrain or prevent the alleged wrongdoer from removing certain assets from England or Wales whilst the underlying dispute is subject to normal litigation.

-See how our commercial litigation team can assist with freezing orders today.
+See how our litigation team can assist with freezing orders today.

 Fraud claims we can help with